Key takeaways

 Ask most factory owners what machine downtime costs them and you will get a rough answer: "A lot."
 Ask them to put a number on it and the room goes quiet.
-The honest answer is that most factories in India have never calculated it, they know it is bad, but the number stays vague.
+The honest answer is that most factories have never calculated it, they know it is bad, but the number stays vague.

 Here is how to work it out.